esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Thought Challenge: Can you see some problems in the following scenario?
+## Challenge: Can you see some problems in the following scenario?

-Imagine you got the above images and many more because you have been assigned to make an algorithm for cardiomegaly detection so patients can be notified if by chance their X-rays acquired by the hospital for any purpose shows cardiomegaly.
-(This would be an example of using machine learning for opportunistic screening.)
-You are given one dataset of healthy (no cardiomegaly) patients who went to an outpatient clinic in a very poor area staffed with first year radiography students.
-Those patients were being checked for tuberculosis (TB).
-You also got chest X-rays of cardiomegaly patients from an extremely prestigeous tertiary inpatient hospital.
+Imagine you got the above images and many more because you have been assigned to make an algorithm for cardiomegaly detection.
+The goal is to notify patients if their hospital-acquired X-rays, taken for any reason, show signs of cardiomegaly.
+This is an example of using ML for opportunistic screening.

+You are provided with two datasets:

+- A dataset of healthy (no cardiomegaly) patients from an outpatient clinic in a very poor area, staffed by first-year radiography students.
+These patients were being screened for tuberculosis (TB).
+- A dataset of chest X-rays of cardiomegaly patients from an extremely prestigious tertiary inpatient hospital.

 :::::::::::::::::::::::: solution

 ## Solution

-All of the following may be potential problems:
+All of the following may pose potential problems:

-- We may have different quality images from different machines for our healthy versus diseased in this scenario, this could be called a "batch effect" creating bias
+- We may have different quality images from different machines for our healthy versus diseased patients, which could introduce a "batch effect" and create bias.
-- In the presigous hospital many X-rays may be supine, will these combine well with standing APs?
+- At the prestigious hospital, many X-rays might be taken in the supine position.
+Will these combine well with standing AP X-rays?
-- We could suspect labelling may not be entirely accurate in the clinic because has by lower level staff
+- There could be concerns about the accuracy of labeling at the clinic since it was performed by lower-level staff.

 :::::::::::::::::::::::::::::::::